The Asset Browser

 - The Asset list on the right then shows the corresponding assets depending on the selection in the Category area.

-- Optionally, the Detail area can be displayed at the bottom (or on the far right).
+- Optionally, the Details area can be displayed at the bottom (or on the far right).
 This provides you with all kinds of information about the assets selected in the asset list.
-There are also a few more functionalities here, such as the assignment of keywords or versioning
+There are also a few more functionalities here, such as assigning keywords or versioning

 The 5 icons at the top-right

-You will find 5 icons at the top-right of the window.
-These have the following effects (from left to right):
+You will find 5 icons at the top right of the window.
+These have the following effect (from left to right):

 History

-With these two arrows you can jump back-and-forth to categories you have already visited.
-Right-click on one of the arrows to display a list of recently visited categories so that you can jump directly to them.
+With these two arrows you can jump back or forward to previously visited categories.
+Right-click on one of the arrows to display a list of recently visited categories so that you can jump there directly.

 Database display